olin/olinomic/rules.md

 ###"NP=P"
 Whatever is not prohibited or regulated by a rule is permitted and unregulated, with the sole exception of changing the rules, which is permitted only when a rule or set of rules explicitly or implicitly permits it.

+##209
+###"30 Mutable Rules Is Enough For Anybody"
+At no time may there be more than 30 mutable rules.

 #Mutable Rules
 ##201
 ###"Point Of Order"